Robert Johns | 18 Feb, 2025

 To put it simply, you can build a lot with Python, but if you’re looking for inspiration, you’re in the right place!

-That's why I put together 30 Python projects for you to get stuck into, ranging from beginner to advanced.
+That's why I put together these Python projects for you to get stuck into.

 Wrapping Up